Skip to Main Content

 1. Title and abstract matchers allow authors to upload the title and/or abstract of their paper to find the best matching journals.

-2. Tools that compare the impact and metrics of journals, for example e.g Scimago, Google Scholar Metrics, DOAJ.
-ERA list of journals
+2. Tools that compare the characteristics. impact and metrics of journals, for example Scimago, Google Scholar Metrics, DOAJ and the ERA list of journals.

 1. Journals selection tools - title/abstract matchers